UniTime/unitime-doc/add-room-feature.md

 * **Type**
 	* Room feature type
+	* The field only appears if there are some room feature types defined on the [Room Feature Types](room-feature-types) administration page.
+	* Room feature types can be used to categorize room features (seating arrangement, black board size, etc.).
+It defaults to No Type (no room feature type selected).

 * **Global** (admin)
 	* The administrator can decide whether this feature is global or not